Last updated: May 24, 2026

 Set in contemporary Iran, this Sundance Audience Award winner follows two young women discovering their attraction amidst Tehran’s underground youth culture.
 The film beautifully portrays forbidden love while offering a rare glimpse into modern Iranian society.

-Israeli lesbian Films
+Israeli Lesbian Films

 Barash (2015)